 Along with other affiliates of Deutsche Bank Americas Holding Corp.
 (DBAH), the Company participates in the DBAH Cash Account Pension Plan.
 The plan is a tax-qualified, noncontributory defined benefit cash account pension plan that covers substantially all employees who have completed one full year of service and were hired on or before December 31, 2004.
-An employee's pension account is credited each year with 6.5% of base pay plus bonus amounts up to 75% of base salary up to limits established by the Internal Revenue Service (IRS).
+An employee's pension account is credited each year with 6.5% of base pay plus bonus amounts up to 75% of base pay up to IRS limits.
 Accounts are also credited each year with an interest credit equivalent to the annual rate of interest of 30-year U.S. Treasury securities.
 The funding policy has been to contribute at least the amount required to satisfy the Employee Retirement Income Security Act of 1974 minimum funding requirements.